web-extend/web-extend/docs/guide/entrypoints.md

 [Chrome Docs](https://developer.chrome.com/docs/extensions/how-to/devtools/extend-devtools) | [Firefox Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/devtools_page)

 The devtools entry will be reflected to the `devtools_page` field in `manifest.json`.
-It supports the following creation methods.

-Method 1: generate the entry automatically.
+Generate the entry automatically.

 ```shell
 npx web-extend g devtools

 ```

-Method 2: create the `src/devtools.js` file manually.
+Alternatively, create the `src/devtools.js` file manually.

 ### Adding panels

 The devtools page is composed of a single panel or multiple panels.
 There are two methods to create panels.

-Method 1: generate the panel automatically.
+Generate the panel automatically.

 ```shell
 # create a single panel